HABIBKAGHAS/DDD-Prisma-TS/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/HABIBKAGHAS/DDD-Prisma-TS.git
    ```
-3. Install packages with yarn
+2. Install packages with yarn
    ```sh
    yarn
    ```
-4. Enter your database url in `env file`
+3. Enter your database url in `env file`
    ```js
    DATABASE_URL = 'mysql://USERNAME:PASSWORD@HOST:PORT/DATABASE';
    ```